ExHammer/hammer-backend-mnesia/README.md

     ]
     ```

-    Note that this process will fail to start if `:mnesia.create_table/2` call fails.
-Depending on your supervision strategy that can take down the whole application.
-So be careful with the extra options you provide.
+    Note that this process will start even if `:mnesia.create_table/2` fails.
+This is similar to Ecto Repos and done so that the rate limiter doesn't take down the whole application.
+All calls to the the rate limiter will raise an exception until `:mnesia.create_table/2` succeeds.

 3. And that's it, calls to `MyApp.RateLimit.hit/3` and so on will use Mnesia to store the rate-limit counters.